Advice and Guidance

 The information on this page was developed and expanded on with reference to "Tips on running online meetings and events (Version 1.0)" (2020, April 30) by the Digital Curation Centre.

-Please note that the tools referenced in the article above are not supported by ISG and the IS Helpline will not be able to provide assistance with these tools should you opt to use them.
+Please note that many of the tools referenced in the article linked above are not supported by ISG and the IS Helpline will not be able to provide assistance with these tools should you opt to use them.

 Define what you want to achieve from the event